dotnet/iot/src/devices/Hx711/README.md

 First of all HX711 need a calibration process because it can be connected to any load cell that has a different range and sensitivity.
 To perform it, simply put a known weight on the load cell and start the calibration via `StartCalibration()`.
 If you want a more precise calibration, you can do this several times with different weights.
+If you don't want to carry out the calibration at every start, you can memorize the `ReferenceUnit` which is valued after the calibration and set it using `SetReferenceUnit` method.

 ## Notes
 Only connection in Channel A is support at the moment.